amandeepmittal/amanhimself.dev/src/content/blog/advanced-code-blocks-with-shiki-and-astro.md

 attachCopyButtons();
 ```

 This function creates a wrapper element for each code block.
 It begins by defining the button label text and querying for all `<pre>` elements, which Shiki uses to wrap code blocks.
-It then converts a list of notes into an array with `Array.from()` to provide an access to array manipulation.
+It then converts a list of notes into an array with `Array.from()` to provide access to array manipulation.
 For each code block, a div is created with appropriate CSS classes.

 ## Language formatting